 Key questions to ask the in the Interest Stage of selling your plan are:

 What does each stakeholder group have to lose from executing the plan?
 Plans could also have a negative impact on the day-to-day of your stakeholders.
 Will your new initiative require stakeholders to reallocate time from their other responsibilities?
 Worse yet, will they have to spend more hours in the office to execute what you are asking, at the expense of spending time with their family?
-If you are piling more responsibilities onto an already full-plate, you are asking for pushback on your plan.
+If you are piling more responsibilities onto an already full plate, you are asking for pushback on your plan.

 You’ve made everyone aware of the plan.
 You’ve made it a collaborative endeavor.
 And you’ve made sure that everyone has a personal reason to invest in the plan.
 But you have one last, major hurdle to overcome.
 Status quo.
 Businesses, and the stakeholders within them, are categorically resistant to change.
-Your job at this stage of the funnel is assisting everyone in evaluating the benefits of your plan versus the costs of doing business as usual.
+Your job at this stage of the funnel is to assist everyone in evaluating the benefits of your plan versus the costs of doing business as usual.

 Key questions to ask in the Evaluation Stage of selling your plan are:

 Why would stakeholders choose business as usual over your plan proposal?
-There are a lot of reasons that status quo persists within organizations.
+There are a lot of reasons that the status quo persists within organizations.
 But most often, resistance stems from stakeholders feeling that their security or status is being threatened.
-Hopefully, your work in the interest stage of the funnel will mitigate these concerns, but its an important consideration to keep in mind.
+Hopefully, your work in the interest stage of the funnel will mitigate these concerns, but it's an important consideration to keep in mind.

 Are there perceived, viable, alternatives to your plan?
 Let’s say your plan addresses the organization’s need for an increased PR presence.
 But there is a capabilities/skills gap on your marketing team in regards to executing your new PR initiatives.
 Stakeholders may think bringing in a PR firm or consultant would be a more viable option.
 Don’t push these opinions to the side.
 Objection handling is crucial to obtaining plan buy-in, especially if you do not think bringing in an outside firm is in the best interest of your company long-term.